bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

     The explicit purpose of the ``CustomJS`` Model is to embed raw JavaScript code for a browser to execute.
-If any part of the code is derived from untrusted user inputs, then you must take appropriate care to sanitize the user input prior to passing to Bokeh.
+If any part of the code is derived from untrusted user inputs, then you must take appropriate care to sanitize the user input prior to passing it to Bokeh.

 .. _userguide_interaction_widgets_callbacks_python: